wonderbird/git-revert-workshop/README.md

 The simulation web app is shown in the right editor view.

-Start the service in a terminal:
+Start the simulation in a terminal:

 ```shell
 npm start